ubirch/ubirch-web-ui-rest/README.md

 ### Starting the project

-Prject can be started by executing the main function in the com.ubirch.webui.server.Boot class.
+This project can be started by executing the main function in the com.ubirch.webui.server.Boot class.

 ## Running the tests
 Tests can be run with